verbb/social-feed/docs/providers/facebook.md

 ### Step 4: Connect to Facebook
 1. In the Social Feeds source settings, click the **Connect** button and login to Facebook.
-1. Ensure you pick either the Facebook Group or Facebook Page you have admin access to.
+1. Ensure you pick the Facebook Page you have admin access to.

-### Step 5: Select your Facebook Page or Facebook Group
+### Step 5: Select your Facebook Page
-1. Select either a **Facebook Page** or a **Facebook Group** that you'd like connected to.
+1. Select a **Facebook Page** that you'd like connected to.
 1. Click the **Save** button for the source.

 ### Business Pages